uoregon-libraries/rais-image-server/README.md

 Openjpeg 2.1 must be installed for this to work.
 The previous approach which used a checkout of the subversion repository is no longer supported.
-Installation depends on operating system, but we were able to rebuild the Fedora SRPM for RedHat 6.
+Installation depends on operating system, but we were able to rebuild the Fedora SRPM for RedHat 6 and CentOS 7.

 The general build algorthim is fairly straightforward: